sagnikbanerjee15/Abridge_old/README.md

 5. What is the correct command for viewing alignments without reference headers?
 6. How do I retreive alignments to a particular chromosome?
 7. I have only bamfiles but `abridge` needs samfiles to compress.
 What should I do?
+8. How do I retrieve multiple locations using random access?